RobertNichita/FindDiningProject/sd-site/docs/frontend/frontend.md

 ngOnInit(): void {
   this.role = this.route.snapshot.queryParams.role;
   this.restaurantId = this.route.snapshot.queryParams.restaurantId;

-  this.data.changeRestaurantId(this.restaurantId);
-  this.data.changeRole(this.role);
 }
 ```

 `this.route.snapshot.queryParams.var` returns the query parameters set.

-`this.data.changeFunc(this.var);` sets the value to `DataService`, which is used to access roles and permissions on all pages.

-The combination of both is needed to:

-1. Allow refreshing the page to not reset our knowledge of what role the user is
-2. Allow for guards to do their permissions since they have a variable to access
+You can now use those variables in your file.

 ## Style Guide